KnudsenMorten/AzLogDcrIngestPS/README.md

 # Introduction
 I am realy happy to announce my Powershell module, **AzLogDcrIngestPS**

-This module can ease if you want to send any data to Azure LogAnalytics custom logs - using the cool features of Azure Data Colection Rules & Log Ingestion API.
+This module can ease if you want to send any data to **Azure LogAnalytics custom logs** - using the cool features of **Azure Log Ingestion Pipeline**, **Azure Data Colection Rules & Log Ingestion API**.
 It supports creation/update of DCRs and tables including schema, management of transformations, handles schema changes, includes lots of great data filtering capabilities.

 Core features of Powershell module **AzLogDcrIngestPS**:
 * create/update the DCRs and tables automatically - based on the source object schema